 Athletics Center O'rena

-Greg Kampe completed his 30th season as head coach of the Golden Grizzlies and is the third-longest tenured coach in Division I. Kampe led Oakland to six championships in 14 seasons inside The Summit League, including three NCAA tournaments (2005, '10, '11).
-He became the fifth active D-I coach to win 500 games at one school, finished third all-time in The Summit League with 147 league victories, and earned a league-best five Coach of the Year accolades.
+Greg Kampe enters his 31st season as head coach of the Golden Grizzlies in 2014-15 and is the third-longest tenured coach in Division I. Kampe led Oakland to six championships in 14 seasons inside The Summit League, including three NCAA tournaments (2005, '10, '11).
+He became the fifth active Division Icoach to win 500 games at one school, finished third all-time in The Summit League with 147 league victories, and earned a league-best five Coach of the Year accolades.

-The Golden Grizzlies are averaging 21 wins per year during that stretch over the last six seasons and have been in the postseason in five of those seasons (2 NCAA tournaments).
-OU has had four players lead the country in a statistical category over the last five seasons (Johnathon Jones in assists, 2010 / Reggine Hamilton in scoring, 2012, Travis Bader in 3-pointers made, 2013 / Duke Mondy, steals per game, 2013).
+The Golden Grizzlies are averaging 21 wins per year over the last six seasons and have been in the postseason in five of those seasons (2 NCAA tournaments).
+Oakland has had four players lead the country in a statistical category over the last six seasons (Johnathon Jones in assists, 2010 / Reggie Hamilton in scoring, 2012, Travis Bader in 3-pointers made, 2013 / Duke Mondy, steals per game, 2013).
 Bader went on to break all-time NCAA recordsin 3-pointers made (504) and 3-point field goal attempts (1,246).